maverickcdn/wicens/README.md

 password in GMail for this script to use.

 IMPORTANT - Your Email address(es) are stored as plain text within this script.
-Your Email password is obfuscated and saved to the script.
+Your Email password is encrypted and saved to router storage.
 If you dont practice good security habits around your router ssh access, this script might not be for you.

+Script compares IP in NVRAM to saved IP with wancall connected events and cron, cron is also a watchdog and monitors for failed Email attempts.
-Uses firmware built in getrealip.sh to retrieve your WAN IP using Google STUN server.
-This will show your WAN IP regardless if your router is behind NAT (unbridged modem) or not.
+Should NVRAM IP be unavailable for whatever reason script will use firmware built in getrealip.sh to retrieve your WAN IP using Google STUN server.

-Executed by settable minute || hour cron run (default 31min) for checking your current WAN IP.
-Also executed by 'wan-event connected' trigger.
-A DHCP renewal when your IP changes may not trigger a 'wan-event connected' event.
+Script will display a notification if an update is available.

-All cron/wan-event entries are automatically generated upon completion of your Email user login information and is double checked with every run.
+All cron/wan-event entries are automatically created with this script

-NTP sync must occur to update router date/time for script to function properly
+NTP sync must occur to update router date/time for proper script function

 ### Technical ###